Not a Zazzler but want to be an

 Five fallback files are included, with the one above set as the default (a 6-product grid).
 If you don’t want to give a fallback filename for every grid, just put what you want into the default one.

-- New in V3.5 Embed product grid in following paragraph(s)
+- Embed product grid in following paragraph(s)

 paragraph_embed="R"(R is embed on the right, L means on the left and 0 means no embedding)